PurpleI2P/i2pd_docs_en/docs/devs/building/qt-desktop-gui.md

 It is important to restrict PATH as described above.
 If you have Strawberry Perl and/or Mercurial installed, it will pick up gcc & openssl from the wrong places.

-If you are an Arch Linux user, refrain from updating system with pacman -Syu.
+If you are an Arch Linux user, refrain from updating system with `pacman -Syu`.
 Always update runtime separately as described on the home page, otherwise you might end up with DLLs incompatibility problems.

 ## Under Ubuntu